VladimirMakaev/cqrs-journey-doc/Journey_03_RegistrationsBC.markdown

 ```

 The class that implements the **IRepository** interface is responsible
-for persisting the aggregate and adding publishing any events raised by
+for persisting the aggregate and publishing any events raised by the
-the aggregate on the event bus, all as part of a transaction.
+aggregate on the event bus, all as part of a transaction.

 The only event subscriber in the reservations bounded context is the
 **ReservationProcessSaga**.
 Its handler subscribes to the event bus to